Roman Dolidze: Ultimate Fighting Championship

 Dolidze was scheduled to face Derek Brunson at UFC 295 on 11 November 2023.
 However, Brunson announced on 14 September that he was parting ways with the organization, and the bout was scrapped.

 Dolidze was scheduled to face Jared Cannonier on 2 December 2023, at UFC on ESPN 52.
 However, Cannonier suffered an MCL tear in October during training and the bout was scrapped.

 Dolidze faced Nassourdine Imavov on 3 February 2024, at UFC Fight Night 235 in his first UFC main event.
 He lost the bout by majority decision.

 Dolidze was scheduled to face Anthony Hernandez on 1 June 2024 at UFC 302.
 However Hernandez was forced out of the bout due to a torn ligament in his hand and the bout was cancelled.

 It was briefly announced that Dolidze would face Michel Pereira on 8 June 2024, at UFC on ESPN 57.
 However, Pereira claimed he never signed any contracts for the fight and the bout fell through.

 Dolidze, on short notice and as a replacement for Carlos Ulberg, faced Anthony Smith in a Light Heavyweight bout on 29 June 2024 at UFC 303.
 He won the fight by unanimous decision.

 Replacing an injured Chris Curtis, Dolidze faced Kevin Holland on 5 October 2024 at UFC 307.
 Dolidze won the fight by technical knockout due to a corner stoppage as a result of a rib injury at the end of the first round.

 Dolidze rematched former UFC Middleweight title challenger Marvin Vettori in the main event on 15 March 2025 at UFC Fight Night 254.
 He won the fight by unanimous decision.

 Dolidze's bout with former LFA Middleweight Champion Anthony Hernandez was rescheduled and took place on 9 August 2025 in the main event at UFC on ESPN 72.
 Dolidze lost the fight via a rear-naked choke submission in the fourth round.

+Dolidze faced Christian Leroy Duncan on 21 March 2026, at UFC Fight Night 270.
+He lost the fight by unanimous decision.

+Returning to light heavyweight, Dolidze faced Reinier de Ridder on 22 August 2026 at UFC Fight Night 285.
+He lost the fight via technical knockout in round one.